-Parent-Child Attachment Play (PCAP) CPD for Professionals
+Parent-Child Attachment Play (PCAP) Professional CPD

 The PCAP model integrates both theory and practice so that practitioners are confident in ‘the Why and the How’ in delivering this innovative, creative and effective intervention.